tatumamckinnis/Nbody/README.md

   <img width="400" height="400" src="p1-figures/celestialBodyMethods.png">
 </div>

-You'll have six instance variables: `myXPos`, `myYPos`, `myXVel`, `myYVel`, `myMass`, `myFileName`.
+There are six instance variables: `myXPos`, `myYPos`, `myXVel`, `myYVel`, `myMass`, `myFileName`.
 The first five have type `double`, the last is a `String`.
 </details>

 <details>
 <summary>CelestialBody Constructor</summary>

-You'll have one constructor: it has six parameters, one for each instance variable.
+There is one constructor: it has six parameters, one for each instance variable.
 The signatures of is shown below.

 <div align="center">
   <img width="576" height="248" src="p1-figures/celestialBodyConst1.png">